Plug-in electric vehicle fire: Porsche Taycan

 On February 16, 2020, a Porsche Taycan burned while parked in a residential garage in Florida, after which Porsche started investigating the incident.

 On April 2, 2021, a Porsche Taycan caught fire while charging in Skjeberg, Norway.

 On October 12, 2021, a new Porsche Taycan caught fire in Red Hill, Victoria, Australia.
 The vehicle had just been driven into a local estate, when smoke began coming out from under the bonnet.
 As the fire shut down the 12-volt electrical system, the firefighters were unable to open the bonnet to get at the lithium battery.
 Reputedly, the Porsche Taycan Cross Turismo was the only car of its kind in Australia.

+On May 24, 2024, a Porsche Taycan caught fire while parked on Hua Mak, Bang Kapi district, Bangkok, Thailand.

+On August 16, 2025, a Porsche Taycan caught fire while parked at a repair shop in Saphan Sung subdistrict, Saphan Sung district, Bangkok, Thailand.

 Porsche battery prototype

 On 17 August 2021, a battery prototype for electric cars caught fire at the Porsche Engineering site in Bietigheim-Bissingen, Germany.

 Hyundai Ioniq

 On June 11, 2021, a fully electric Hyundai Ioniq caught fire in Sehnde-Müllingen, Germany.

 On November 13, 2021, a fully electric Hyundai Ioniq caught fire in Haßfurt, Germany.
 According to local police, the fire was caused either by a technical issue or arson.